How Do I Prove Workplace Discrimination Legally? A Step-by-Step Guide

 Protected Characteristics Most Courts Recognize

-- Race and ethnicity — including skin colour, national background, and ancestry
+• Race and ethnicity — including skin color, national background, and ancestry

-- Age — in the US, the ADEA specifically protects workers aged 40 and over; other countries have broader age protections
+• Age — in the US, the ADEA protects workers aged 40 and over; other countries have broader age protections

-Several jurisdictions, including the US and UK, also explicitly protect workers based on sexual orientation and gender identity.
-If you are unsure whether your situation involves a protected characteristic, an employment lawyer can clarify this quickly during an initial consultation.
+Several jurisdictions, including the US and UK, also protect workers based on sexual orientation and gender identity.
+If you’re unsure whether your situation involves a protected characteristic, an employment lawyer can clarify this during an initial consultation.

 Direct vs. Indirect Discrimination: Knowing the Difference

 Direct discrimination is straightforward: someone treats you worse than another person in a comparable situation because of a protected characteristic.
-For example, a hiring manager tells a candidate she did not get the role because the team “works better with men.”
-That is direct discrimination, and it is relatively clear-cut when documented properly.
+For example, a hiring manager tells a candidate she didn’t get the role because the team “works better with men.”
+That’s direct discrimination, and it’s clear-cut when documented properly.

 Indirect discrimination is less obvious but just as serious.
 It occurs when an employer applies a rule or policy that looks neutral on the surface but puts people with a protected characteristic at a disadvantage.
 For example, a company requires all employees to work weekend shifts with no exceptions.
-This policy appears to apply equally to everyone, but it disproportionately affects workers whose religion prohibits working on certain days.
-If the employer cannot justify that requirement as necessary for the business, it may qualify as indirect discrimination.
+This policy applies equally to everyone, but it disproportionately affects workers whose religion prohibits working on certain days.
+If the employer can’t justify that requirement as necessary for the business, it may qualify as indirect discrimination.

 Both types are legally actionable.
 Both require evidence.